thomiceli/opengist/README.md

 <img height="108px" src="https://raw.githubusercontent.com/thomiceli/opengist/master/public/opengist.svg" alt="Opengist" align="right" />

-Opengist is a **self-hosted** pastebin **powered by Git**.
+Opengist is a **self-hosted** Pastebin **powered by Git**.
 All snippets are stored in a Git repository and can be read and/or modified using standard Git commands, or with the web interface.
-It is similiar to [GitHub Gist](https://gist.github.com/), but open-source and could be self-hosted.
+It is similar to [GitHub Gist](https://gist.github.com/), but open-source and could be self-hosted.

 [Home Page](https://opengist.io) • [Documentation](https://opengist.io/docs) • [Discord](https://discord.gg/9Pm3X5scZT) • [Demo](https://demo.opengist.io)